About The Friends of

 Consulting

-Library Strategies partners with library organizations nationally and internationally to cultivate their potential so that they can better serve and strengthen their communities.
+Library Strategies partners with library organizations nationally and internationally to cultivate their potential so that they can better serve their communities.

 History of The Friends

 The Friends of the Saint Paul Public Library was originally created in 1945 by then Library Director Perrie Jones.
-The initial membership fee was $1.
 Today The Friends is a $3 million organization whose mission is to “act as a catalyst for libraries to strengthen and inspire their communities,” serving libraries locally and nationally.

 The need for a strong library is greater than ever.